Follow TV Tropes

 • Vampire Vords: Strongly associated with "old", Bela Lugosi-style vampires.
 Neither the modern "sexy" vampires or the few genuinely threatening ones in modern fiction talk this way, because it's silly.
 Bela himself didn't even talk that way; initially memorizing his English lines phonetically, he tended to pronounce "w" as "wh".

-• Wax On, Wax Off: More likely to be spoofed than played straight, especially considering that the popularity of traditional Eastern martial arts has waned in the West in favor of mixed martial arts.
+• Wax On, Wax Off: More likely to be spoofed than played straight, especially considering the popularity of traditional Eastern martial arts has waned in the West in favor of mixed martial arts.

 • What Are You in For?: In Real Life (at least in UK prisons) they often already know - they read the daily court case roundup in the local paper so already know who's been sentenced for what and how long.
 In countries where this is not the case (Russia, for example), they still either already know or will soon be able to verify your words, using the rumor telegraph and illegally smuggling notes and letters from facility to facility.